liudf0716/apfree-wifidog/README.md

 ## ApFree WiFiDog: A high performance captive portal solution for HTTP(s)

-ApFree WiFiDog is a high performance captive portal solution for HTTP(s), which mainly used in [Openwrt](https://github.com/openwrt/openwrt) platform.
+ApFree WiFiDog is an open-source, high-performance captive portal solution for HTTP(s) that can be used to authenticate users on wireless networks running on OpenWrt platform.
+It can handle high concurrency and high volume of traffic and supports both HTTP and HTTPS protocols.

-## Sequence diagram
+## System Architecture

+### User authentication procedure

 ```mermaid
 sequenceDiagram